david-yz-liu/memory-viz/docs/docs/02-object_structure.md

 -   `isClass` - `boolean`: denotes whether the object to be drawn is a user-defined class (or a stack frame) or a built-in object.
 This has a default value of `false` and should be manually set to `true` only when drawing a class or stack frame.
--   `name` - `string`: The name of the class or stackframe to be drawn.
-Note that this attribute is only applicable if the object's 'isClass' attribute is true.
+-   `name` - `string`: The name of the class or stack frame to be drawn.
+Note that this attribute is only applicable if the object's `isClass` attribute is true.
 Otherwise, this attribute can be excluded from the input.
 -   `type` - `string`: The type of the object to be drawn.
 If no objects are being drawn, this attribute can be excluded from the input.
 -   If the user wants to hardcode the coordinates (implying the `automation` parameter of `draw` is false), each object must include `x` and `y` attributes (for x-y coordinates).